Cambridge Central Mosque

 The Cambridge Central Mosque is the first purpose-built mosque within the city of Cambridge, England.
 It opened to the public on 24 April 2019.
 The Mosque is a prominent Islamic centre located on Mill Road in the Romsey area of Cambridge.
 The mosque serves as a place of worship, community centre and cultural hub for Muslims in the area.
+It hosts a variety of events, including religious services, lectures, workshops, and cultural celebrations.